masikol/preprocess16S/README.md

-## preprocessing of reads from 16S rDNA
+## Preprocessing of reads from 16S rDNA

 Script "preprocess_16S" preprocesses reads from 16S regions of rDNA.
 It works with Illumina pair-end reads.